 Mrs. Wilkes Dining Room | 107 W Jones Street, Savannah, Georgia 31401

-Insider Tip: This is one restaurant that is VERY generous with the serving sizes.
-If you order your meal to go, you can order for one and it will generally feed two.
+Insider Tip: This is one restaurant that’s VERY generous with the serving sizes.
+Plan to leave feeling stuffed!
 Afterwards, take a stroll down Jones Street or through nearby Forsyth Park to burn off all the calories you just consumed.

 The Lady and Sons is well known because Paula Deen is good at making the news — and not always for positive reasons.